At a glance

 In Siena we are staying at Hotel Chiusarelli.

-In Rome we are staying at Hotel Alimandi.
+In Rome we are staying at Hearth Hotel.

 “The hotels Mountain booked us in were wonderful.
 The staff in each hotel spoke English, were warm, personable and very helpful.
 The hotels were clean and centrally located to area.” – Dee H.